brightonmike/MichaelSite/content/posts/2017-07-24-lessons-learned-from-a-first-pattern-library.md

 This year, I had the opportunity to branch into another discipline — pattern libraries.
 Unlike WordPress and static sites, pattern libraries are instead a collection of styled front-end components, then used to assemble various apps, websites, landing pages and more.
 Imagine if you took a website, and broke it down into header, footer, menu, logo, etc — this is effectively a pattern library.
 It acts as a reference point for developers, but also as a single source of truth.
 The library becomes the definition for how a companies brand should be used online.

-To make my challenge even greater, I’d then be applying the libraries components to an existing Angular front-end that hooks onto a PHP API.
+To make my challenge even greater, for a later project, I’d then be applying the libraries components to an existing Angular front-end that hooks onto a PHP API.
 Although I’ve worked on Angular projects before, it was a while ago, and with nearly 200 template files alone, this was on a whole new level.
 I’m not one to pass up the challenge however, and I also identified the business opportunity for the agency I work for in diversifying, so we took it on.
 I knew full well there was going to be a steep learning curve.

 The first challenge was picking a tool to create the library.
 In this respect, pickings are pretty slim, and the tools we do have are in relatively early stages of development.
 Pattern Libraries are an emerging trend, partly thanks to the excellent efforts of advocates such as Brad Frost.
 Brad himself has helped create a tool called Pattern Lab which can be used to create design systems.
 Unfortunately, I wasn’t able to get my head around it in a way that I felt confident enough to use it.